Neutrino0512/workshop/content/1-intro.md

 ### 3.23 Monday

-10:00-12:00 **Raol Hallopeau** Characteristic variety for Dcap-modules in dimension one
+10:00-12:00 **Raoul Hallopeau** Characteristic variety for Dcap-modules in dimension one

 14:00-16:00 **Finn Wiersig** A reconstruction theorem for coadmissible D-cap modules